betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 Earth eventually forced the Russians to begin their own digital, on-board computer development.
 In August 1969, the uncrewed Russian probe Zond-7 guided by an Argon-11S<sup>[62]</sup>
 digital computer completed the first fully successful Russian circumlunar mission.

-In all, there were four on-board computers on an Apollo mission.
-There were two AGC's, one each in the CM and LM.
-The LM also had a backup computer called the *Abort Guidance System (AGS)*<sup>[63]</sup> that was designed to be used only for aborting from a lunar landing.
-The Saturn booster had its own computer called the *Launch Vehicle Digital Computer (LVDC)*.<sup>[64]</sup> The AGC included software to allow it to serve as a backup to the LVDC.
-With the flick of a switch, an Apollo astronaut could have taken control of the Saturn rocket during launch and boosted into orbit under full manual control through the AGC.

 <!---
 Publish: no